andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 Sometimes, page breaks can occur in the middle of a field.
 For example, `CON_10D` has its question text broken over two pages:

 ![Multipage Question Text](images/multipage_question_text.png)

 As well, when a page break occurs in the middle of the answer categories fields, it creates more than set of answer category headings:

 ![Multipage Answer Categories](images/multipage_answer_cats.png)

 While it is possible to manually copy-paste the data out into a spreadsheet, I felt this would be somewhat error-prone and tedious as there 277 survey variables.
-This is especially the case as I wanted to extract all the data from each section, as I thought the frequency counts etc. might be useful for checking the main data set later.
+This is especially true as I wanted to extract all the data from each section, since the frequency counts etc. might be useful for cross referencing to the main data set later.

 ## Extracting to HTML
 I first sought out a library to extract data from PDFs.